 Nintendo's console got off to a rocketing start in 2017 with the heavy hitters of launch game The Legend of Zelda Breath of the Wild and Super Mario Odyssey, and that continued into 2018 with Super Smash Bros.
 Ultimate while third parties and indie devs really took Switch to their hearts, too, releasing quality new games and ports aplenty.

-2019 has gifted us several top-drawer Nintendo-made Switch titles in the form of Super Mario Maker 2, Fire Emblem: Three Houses and The Legend of Zelda: Link's Awakening, but every week has brought another essential game to the eShop from other studios, huge and tiny alike.
-With big games like the quirky Ring Fit Adventure, Luigi's Mansion 3 and Pokémon Sword and Shield still to come this year, 2020 is going to have its work cut out to beat 2019 in the software stakes.
+2019 has gifted us several top-drawer Nintendo-made Switch titles in the form of Super Mario Maker 2, Fire Emblem: Three Houses, The Legend of Zelda: Link's Awakening and recently the quirky Ring Fit Adventure and Luigi's Mansion 3, but every week has brought more essential games to the eShop from other studios, huge and tiny alike.
+With Pokémon Sword and Shield still to come this year, 2020 is going to have its work cut out to beat 2019 in the software stakes.

 Can't see your favourite?
 Head to our library of Switch games for 2019 and input your own ratings.
 A game needs a minimum of just ten ratings to become eligible at the moment (we’ll bump this up as more ratings pour in), so it's entirely possible to influence the ranking and get your favourite games onto the list.

 So, without further prevarication, let's take a look at the best Switch games from 2019!